Vivienne Goonewardene: Death and legacy

-Vivienne died on 3 October in Colombo in 1996 following a heart attack shortly after her 80th birthday celebrations which saw guests ranging from multiple past and present Sri Lankan presidents and Prime ministers, alongside an envoy from Cuba.
+Vivienne died on 3 October in Colombo in 1996 following a heart attack few months before her 80th birthday celebrations which saw guests ranging from multiple past and present Sri Lankan presidents and Prime ministers, alongside an envoy from Cuba.
 She was mourned by all on the Left and there was a week of mourning announced.
 The funeral of Goonewardene took place at Borella Kanatte, and there was a kilometre long funeral procession via motorcade, attended by tens of thousands of onlookers.
 It had been proposed that her remains be displayed in Independence Square, however this idea was not possible, as Vivienne had wished for her remains to be cremated within 36 hours of her death.
 The remains were displayed at the Colombo Town Hall, and respects were paid to Vivienne Goonewardene by President Chandrika Kumaratunga.

 Vivienne was designated as the first female National Hero of Sri Lanka after her death and was featured on multiple postal stamps; she, and the other National Heroes are celebrated each year on the national holiday of Independence Day.
 She remains the only female National Hero.
 She is cited, to this day, as one of the greatest Sri-Lankan women of all time for her contributions to feminism, and the Sri Lankan independence movement.

-Hundredth Anniversary Celebrations
+Hundredth anniversary celebrations

 Vivienne was widely celebrated in 2016 on the Hundredth Anniversary of her birth.
 The celebrations were attended by the President, Mahinda Rajapaksa.